alishahzad89/ATAssignment/README.md

 Test output can be seen on terminal while running from cmd/terminal If running from Ide tests output can be seen on ide console.

+### HTML Report
+After Testng execution navigate to - target -> surefire-report -> emailable-report.html

 ### Existing execution report

-Please open screenshot 'SampleExecutionScreenshot' file available at project folder
+Please open screenshot 'SampleExecutionScreenshot.png' file available at project folder

 ## Author